All items

 Text:

 At a London Music Two rows of foolish faces blent In two blurred lines; the compliment, The formal smile, the cultured air, The sense of falseness everywhere.
-Her ladyship superbly dressed — I liked their footman, John, the best.

 Joseph Sheridan Le Fanu